pmilinr/DS512-513/README.md

 **7. Does seasonality have a significant impact on booking cancellations?**

-Visualization: Line chart with forecast shading
-- Shows upward trend of cancellations.
+Visualization: Line chart with forecast shading 1.Shows upward trend of cancellations.
-- Peak cancellations during July–August.
+2.Peak cancellations during July–August.

 ![Forecast of Cancellations](img/forecast_cancellations.jpg)